 - Give yourself a break.
 Remember to schedule some time to relax.
 “Respite care” is designed to allow a break for the caregiver, and can last an hour, a day, or even a week.
 A few organizations even offer weekend retreats for caregivers or ill or elderly family members.
 Check your local resources for helpful programs.

 Whether you are caring for a parent out of love and devotion, or simply being responsible by honoring a familial obligation, assuming the role of caregiving daughter or son is never easy.
 Your decision to care may occur all of a sudden when you receive an emergency call from the hospital, or it may be planned, having over time prepared for your parent to live with or near you.
-In either case saying, "Of course I'll help and take care of you" is often the only right response to a situation when your parent needs help.
-Family friendly workplace policies can go a long way towards making your caregiving journey less stressful and doable.
+In either case saying, “Of course I'll help and take care of you” is often the only right response to a situation when your parent needs help.
+Family-friendly workplace policies can go a long way towards making your caregiving journey less stressful and more manageable.